Philippians 4:13 - I can do everything through him who gives me strength.

 The Burj Khalifa’s mechanical, electrical, and plumbing systems are as impressive as its structure.
 The building contains 57 elevators and 8 escalators, including double-deck elevators that can travel at speeds up to 10 meters per second.
 These elevators use sophisticated control systems to efficiently move thousands of occupants daily.

 The tower’s air conditioning system must cool 500,000 square meters of space in one of the world’s hottest climates.
-The system uses approximately 10,000 tons of cooling capacity, with chilled water supplied from a district cooling plant.
-Condensate water from the air conditioning system is collected and used for irrigation, demonstrating sustainable design principles.
+The system uses approximately 10,000 tons of cooling capacity, with a district cooling plant supplying chilled water.
+Engineers collect condensate water from the air conditioning system and use it for irrigation, demonstrating sustainable design principles.

 Electrical systems distribute power throughout the tower using a sophisticated network of transformers and distribution boards.
 The building’s power consumption peaks at around 36 megawatts, equivalent to the demand of a small city.
 Emergency power systems ensure critical functions continue operating during outages, with backup generators capable of supporting life safety systems throughout the structure.